ROKS Bucheon

 ROKS Bucheon (PCC-773) was a of the Republic of Korea Navy.

 Development and design

 The Pohang class is a series of corvettes built by different Korean shipbuilding companies.
 The class consists of 24 ships and some after decommissioning were sold or given to other countries.
 There are five different types of designs in the class from Flight II to Flight VI.

 Construction and career

 Bucheon was launched on 30 December 1988 by Hyundai Heavy Industries in Ulsan.
 The vessel was commissioned in 1990.

 On 22 December 2016, and ROKS Bucheon conducted an officer exchange program.

 On 25 March 2021, was decommissioned at Jinhae military port.

+Bucheon was one of the three Pohang-class corvettes that were proposed to be transferred to the Indonesian Navy in 2024.
+Talks on the matter continued as late as October 2025, and in February 2026 the proposal was cancelled by the House of Representatives of Indonesia.